msuliot/huggingface_summarization/README.md

 # Instructions:

-There are three different examples of how to use the Hugging Face Transformers library.
+There are three different examples of how to use the Hugging Face Hub.

 ## 1. Run the API script
 ```bash